davidjurgens/potato/docs/schemas_and_templates.md

 ]
 ```

-If you want to disallowing pasting into a textbox, you could add the `allowing_paste` field and set it as `False`:
+If you want to disallowing pasting into a textbox, you could add the `allow_paste` field and set it as `False`:

 ```YAML
 "annotation_schemes": [